 For me, owning my health isn’t about having a perfect body, it’s about empowering my body to live my life to the fullest — doing the things I love.
 It’s all about balance.
 Some seasons are awesome, some are not, but I never again want an unhealthy body to keep me from doing all I know I am capable of.

 Everything I’ve ever done and learned in 21 years as a marketing and communications strategist for some of the nations largest and most-recognizable brands and as a small business owner working with non-profits and start-ups has crashed together with something very personal for me, something I’m wildly passionate about, something I can work beside my closest friends on…and I wouldn’t trade anything for it.
-This is what it means when passion becomes a career.
+Working in the health and wellness industry with Bodies by Burgoon as one of my clients is what it means when passion becomes a career.
 And now I get to spend my life helping people find hope and discover and articulate their stories.
 I spend my days seeing the beauty in people and believing in them.
 As long as I’m sipping coffee, working out, eating sushi, or making memories with my closest friends, I’ve got enough energy to keep making a positive difference in the lives of as many people as possible.